racket/racket/racket/src/native-libs/README.txt

    uses `-static-libgcc' and `-static-libstdc++' to statically link those libraries.
 Use "depends.exe" to check DLL dependencies.

+ * The extra "playsound.c" program is meant to be compiled to "racket-playsound.exe" for the "gui" library.

 More details for Mac OS X:

  * 32-bit binaries are built for 10.5 and up.
 64-bit binaries are